dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/health-checks.md

 * <xref:Microsoft.Extensions.Diagnostics.HealthChecks.HealthCheckPublisherOptions.Predicate> &ndash; If <xref:Microsoft.Extensions.Diagnostics.HealthChecks.HealthCheckPublisherOptions.Predicate> is `null` (default), the health check publisher service runs all registered health checks.
 To run a subset of health checks, provide a function that filters the set of checks.
 The predicate is evaluated each period.
 * <xref:Microsoft.Extensions.Diagnostics.HealthChecks.HealthCheckPublisherOptions.Timeout> &ndash; The timeout for executing the health checks for all <xref:Microsoft.Extensions.Diagnostics.HealthChecks.IHealthCheckPublisher> instances.
 Use <xref:System.Threading.Timeout.InfiniteTimeSpan> to execute without a timeout.
 The default value is 30 seconds.

 In the sample app, `ReadinessPublisher` is an <xref:Microsoft.Extensions.Diagnostics.HealthChecks.IHealthCheckPublisher> implementation.
-The health check status is logged for each check as either:
+The health check status is logged for each check at a log level of:

 * Information (<xref:Microsoft.Extensions.Logging.LoggerExtensions.LogInformation*>) if the health checks status is <xref:Microsoft.Extensions.Diagnostics.HealthChecks.HealthStatus.Healthy>.
 * Error (<xref:Microsoft.Extensions.Logging.LoggerExtensions.LogError*>) if the status is either <xref:Microsoft.Extensions.Diagnostics.HealthChecks.HealthStatus.Degraded> or <xref:Microsoft.Extensions.Diagnostics.HealthChecks.HealthStatus.Unhealthy>.